TheSmartMonkey/chess-analysis/README.md

 1. Go to https://chessinsights.xyz/

-1. Enter the players name and export file
+1. Enter the players name and export file in json

 1. Add the file at the root of the project